iamabrom/IGA_SoftAppliance/README.md

 If used as an isolated learning/lab environment VirtualBox or VMware Workstation Player should be used.
 VirtualBox is preferred and recommended.

 #### _Default Usernames/Passwords_
 All default usernames and passwords are included within the Description of the OVA image itself.
-It is also avaiabble in the _readme.txt_ file on the desktop.
+It is also available in the _ReadMe.txt_ file on the desktop.
 All passwords should be changed immediately if this is being deployed within an enterprise.
 It is also recommended to changed default usernames/passwords even if only being used locally or within a lab environment.

 #### _Default VM Configs_
 The default settings for the soft appliance are as follows; change accordingly as needed